What is ICAEW?

 ICAEW is the Institute of Chartered Accountants in England and Wales.
 We were founded in 1880 and support more than 147,000 ICAEW Chartered Accountants in 155 countries around the world.

 Our members work in organisations in every industry and are on the boards of 78% of FTSE 100 companies.
-Our ACA qualification is recognised internationally and required by many finance and accountancy firms.
+Our ACA qualification is recognised and respected internationally and required by many finance and accountancy firms.

 What we do: